 The 10 Best Beginner Heroes for Dota 2

-As arguably the oldest active MOBA today, Dota 2’s rich history is just as fascinating as it is muddled with mechanics that were ported over from the original Defense of the Ancients (dotA).
+Dota 2 heroes.
+As arguably the oldest active MOBA today, Dota 2’s rich history is just as fascinating as it is muddled with mechanics that were ported over from the original Defense of the Ancients (DotA).
+Although this helps make Dota 2 what it is, it also makes the game far more clunky and complicated compared to the more streamlined MOBAs released after it.

-While much of Dota 2’s difficulty is due to arguably outdated mechanics, majority are by design, as the mysterious developer, IceFrog, seems to insist on keeping Dota 2 the way that it is.
+While much of Dota 2’s difficulty is due to arguably outdated mechanics, the majority are by design, as the mysterious developer, IceFrog, seems to insist on keeping Dota 2 the way that it is.
+With that said, Dota 2’s complicated mechanics and steep learning curve have made it one of the least likely games to attract newcomers.

 However, every now and then, someone comes along to brave Dota 2 and see what it has to offer.

-Even though every Dota 2 hero is complicated in their own right, some are easier to learn compared to others, with mechanics and optimal strategies far simplier to understand without necessarily being weak or underpowered.
+Even though every Dota 2 hero is complicated in their own right, some are easier to learn compared to others, with mechanics and optimal strategies far simpler to understand without necessarily being weak or underpowered.

 With that said, we rounded up 10 of the best beginner heroes for Dota 2 for you to try in your first few games.